Krendelev/16_offline_site/README.md

 # New Site Template

-[TODO.
-There will be project description]
+Bootstrap template with assets collected for offline editing.

-# Project Goals
+## Project Goals

 The code is written for educational purposes.
 Training course for web-developers - [DEVMAN.org](https://devman.org)